Vehicle insurance: Gender

 Because male drivers, especially younger ones, are on average often regarded as tending to drive more aggressively, the premiums charged for policies on vehicles whose primary driver is male are often higher.
 This discrimination may be dropped if the driver is past a certain age.
+Apparently, this method is based on statistics showing that young male drivers have a higher accident rate.

 On 1 March 2011, the European Court of Justice decided insurance companies who used gender as a risk factor when calculating insurance premiums were breaching EU equality laws.
 The Court ruled that car-insurance companies were discriminating against men.
 However, in some places, such as the UK, companies have used the standard practice of discrimination based on profession to still use gender as a factor, albeit indirectly.
 Professions which are more typically practised by men are deemed as being more risky even if they had not been prior to the Court's ruling while the converse is applied to professions predominant among women.
 Another effect of the ruling has been that, while the premiums for men have been lowered, they have been raised for women.
 This equalisation effect has also been seen in other types of insurance for individuals, such as life insurance.

 Age

 Teenage drivers who have no driving record will have higher car insurance premiums.
-However, young drivers are often offered discounts if they undertake further driver training on recognized courses, such as the Pass Plus scheme in the UK.
+However, young drivers are often offered discounts if they undertake further driver training on recognized courses, such as the Pass Plus scheme in the UK, or if they install a telematics device to monitor their driving style.
 In the US many insurers offer a good-grade discount to students with a good academic record and resident-student discounts to those who live away from home.
 Generally insurance premiums tend to become lower at the age of 25.
 Some insurance companies offer "stand alone" car insurance policies specifically for teenagers with lower premiums.
 By placing restrictions on teenagers' driving (forbidding driving after dark, or giving rides to other teens, for example), these companies effectively reduce their risk.

-Senior drivers are often eligible for retirement discounts, reflecting the lower average miles driven by this age group.
-However, rates may increase for senior drivers after age 65, due to increased risk associated with much older drivers.
-Typically, the increased risk for drivers over 65 years of age is associated with slower reflexes, reaction times, and being more injury-prone.